hanqi-qi/LLM_MetaReasoning/readme.md

   </tbody>
 </table>

+To Linhai: Add a table summerising the paper about mission awareness

 #### Actionable insights

 :warning: A unified framework that integrates multi-aspect task solvability—including factors beyond knowledge boundaries and ethical considerations—such as prioritizing efficiency or addressing constraints for specific user groups (e.g., teenagers).